By: Marilyn L. Davis

-The chart shows 10 common goal categories and the way it often works is that if you start seeing progress and making inroads with sub goals and goals for one, it can encourage you to in other aspects of your life — like your recovery.
+The chart shows ten common goal categories, and the way it often works is that if you start seeing progress and making inroads with sub-goals and goals for one, it can encourage you to in other aspects of your life — like your recovery.

-Your personal priorities are specific to you and are a reason for deciding your goals and subgoals.
+Your priorities are specific to you and are a reason for deciding your goals and sub-goals.

-The Goal Categories cover many aspects of life.
-Most, if not all of your goals and subgoals will fit into one of the ten categories.
+Goal Categories cover many aspects of life.
+Most, if not all, of your goals and sub-goals, will fit into one of the ten categories.
 Creating too many categories is time-consuming and overwhelming.

 Step 1 Define Goals for the Ten Goal Categories